-Physicians trained in medical CBT report better patient outcomes, less stress, and higher job satisfaction (see).
-Take your three core modules in whatever sequence you desire.
-You'll learn to provide much better psychological care within your standard-length appointments.
-And you'll earn valuable Mainpro-C credits from the College of Family Physicians of Canada—wherever you choose to travel.
+Physicians trained in medical CBT report less stress, better patient outcomes, and higher job satisfaction (see).
+Consider a brief introductory workshop.
+Or plunge straight into one of our many new three-hour modules, in whatever sequence you desire.
+You'll soon be providing better psychological care within your standard-length appointments.
+And you'll earn three-credits-per-hour from the College of Family Physicians of Canada—from wherever you choose to Zoom.

 November 1, 2021.
 Today marked the end of an era: University of Pennsylvania psychiatrist Aaron Beck, the Father of CBT, died at the age of 100.
 As the New York Times wrote in his obituary, "CBT has become by far the world's most extensively studied form of psychotherapy... the influence of CBT on the treatment of mental disorders is hard to exaggerate."
 Dr. Greg Dubord completed a one-year Fellowship with Dr. Beck in 1994–5.
 He writes, "It was an extraordinary privilege working with Dr. Beck.
 His skills in connecting with his patients and motivating them to change forever changed my approach to therapy."